Selenite-Player/Selenite/readme.md

 ### How it works

+**UPDATE: Since Spotify restricted all playback related endpoints to premium accounts, this app sadly no longer works with a free account :(**

-To make this app available to everyone, Selenite uses [Spotify's free Web API](https://developer.spotify.com/documentation/web-api/).
+~To make this app available to everyone,~ Selenite uses [Spotify's Web API](https://developer.spotify.com/documentation/web-api/).
 This means the app runs alongside Spotify (whether you have Spotify running in your browser or any of the official apps).
 It won't replace the actual application you are listening with, but adds an extra interface to navigate the Spotify playback of whichever device or app you are using.

 ### Installation